-On 3 December 2019, the Mexican government approved a proposed reform to amend outsourcing contracting regulations to better protect subcontractors and ensure more transparency of the outsourcing regime.
+On 3 December 2019, the Mexican government introduced a bill amending outsourcing contracting regulations to better protect subcontractors and ensure more transparency of the outsourcing regime.

 The new bill would enter into effect in 2020.
 The exact implementation date is not yet determined.